Where do Americans travel when they go overseas? For international vacations, which regions and countries are the most popular?

 While the changes are usually not dramatic year-to-year, the favorite destinations can change a lot over time.
 This is one of those questions that everyone thinks they know the answer to, but they’re often wrong.
 You can be especially misled by what you see on the covers of magazines since that’s often based on who is spending the most on advertising, not where people are really headed.

-The Most Popular Continents for International Travel
+The Most Popular Continents Where Americans Travel

 We citizens of the USA have it pretty good when it comes to what’s available on our own soil.
 While Europeans like to look down at us for the low number of passport holders (finally nudging past 1/3), you really could spend your whole life on American soil and see a crazy amount of variety.
 Just compare Alaska and Florida, the Grand Canyon and Hawaii, Atlantic beaches and the Rocky Mountains.